Sarah Reid KC

 Recent Local Plan Examinations

-Represented Warrington Council at their Local Plan Examination (2023).
+• Represented Sheffield City Council at their Part 1 and Part 2 Local Plan Examination (2024)

-Instructed by Sheffield Council on their Local Plan Examination (2023).
+• Represented Warrington Council at their Local Plan Examination (2023).

 Expertise